writetome51/array-replace-first-of-all-of-each/README.md

 All instances of `values[i]` found in `array` get replaced with `newValues[i]`.
 This is repeated for each value in `values`.

-NOTICE :  For all the functions, any parameter called `value` cannot be an
+NOTICE :  For both functions, any parameter called `values` cannot contain
-object.
-It can be an array.
-Any parameter called `values` cannot contain an object.
-It can contain arrays.
-You can, however, pass an object as a `newValue`, or have an object inside of
-`newValues`.
+an object.  &nbsp;`values` can contain arrays, as long as those arrays do not contain objects.

 ## Installation
 `npm i  @writetome51/array-replace-first-of-all-of-each`